The importance of Green Pilgrimage project was international recognized in the IUCN Guide.

-The continued fragility of Europe’s economy means that growth and development policies often take precedence over environmental policies, threatening our cultural and natural heritage assets.
-Green Pilgrimage (GP) is an innovative project which will show how growth and development policies can economically exploit AND protect natural and cultural heritage.
+Green Growth and Pilgrimage - The continued fragility of Europe’s economy means that growth and development policies often take precedence over environmental policies, threatening our cultural and natural heritage assets.
+The Green Pilgrimage (GP) project will show how growth and development policies can economically exploit AND protect natural and cultural heritage.
 Key to this is our focus on the power of pilgrimage- recognized today as one of the fastest growing segments of the travel industry (UNWTO, 2015) with more than 300 million pilgrims every year.

 Environment and resource efficiency

 The UK ERDF OP comprises 39 local strategies developed by English Local Entreprise Partnership (LEPs).
 Green Pilgrimage addresses the South East England LEP ESIF Strategy which directs delivery of EU Structural Funds in Kent.
 The SELEP ESIF strategy focuses on economic growth and recognizes the growth potential of Kent’s natural and cultural heritage.
 This is an opportunity for Kent’s environment because the best way to protect natural and cultural heritage is to valorise it.
 However, the unsustainable use of nature and culture also poses a risk to its protection.

 Regional growth can pose the greatest risk to natural and cultural heritage protection; it can also be its greatest opportunity.
 This is how the policy needs to be improved.
 There needs to be adequate protection for the natural and cultural heritage on which Kent’s rural growth is based.
 The SELEP Management Board is very business focused with only one land based representative and so governance can miss opportunities to engage meaningfully with the nature and culture sector to ensure that growth protects and valorises Kent’s heritage.